 The next phase in the process is to secure the identity of the respondents whose information was used as the primary building block for the file.
 Because live data are used, Statistics Canada is responsible for ensuring that no breach of confidentiality ensues from the release of the synthetic file.
 Ultimately, no original record from the Master File is left intact or recognizable.
-Such an assessment was performed for the release of the Public Use Microdata File (PUMF), resulting in the suppression of many survey variables, or their values being capped or otherwise modified to eliminate the chance of identifying a child or his or her family.
+Such an assessment was performed for the release of the Public Use Microdata File (PUMF) in the earlier cycles of the NLSCY, resulting in many survey variables either having their values suppressed, or having their values being capped or otherwise modified to eliminate the chance of identifying a child or his or her family.
 The following steps describe the process used to reduce the risk of disclosure.

-- Once the swapping is completed, the same suppressions as the PUMF are applied to the variables in the core. - Where data were removed completely or regrouped, artificial data were generated to replace the information.
-The values are generated to be plausible given the information that was not suppressed. - In certain cases, plausible values were generated to also maintain the same proportion of response found on the master file.
+- Once the swapping is completed, many of the variables in the core are either suppressed or perturbed in order to conceal the respondents' identities. - In certain cases, plausible artificial values were generated to maintain the same proportions of responses found on the master file.
+The original set of information is taken into account in generating these plausible values.

 The last phase in creating the synthetic file is the sub-sampling and re-weighting of the records on the file.
-Given the breadth of information collected in the NLSCY and the large sample size, a sub-sample makes it easier for researchers with limited computer resources to handle the file.
-Moreover, the possibility of linking synthetic files over the cycles for the NLSCY (i.e., a longitudinal synthetic file) is only feasible if we have a sustained strategy of risk of disclosure.
-Linking information from one cycle to the next increases the risk of disclosure, since the linking of information reveals even more information about respondents.
-Although extraordinary steps have been taken thus far to reduce the risk of disclosure, a one in five sample of the swapped records would reduce the risk of disclosure from matching records from all cycles of the survey.
+Given the breadth of information collected in the NLSCY and the large sample size, a sub-sample makes it easier for researchers to handle the file.
+More importantly, the possibility of linking synthetic files over the cycles for the NLSCY (i.e., a longitudinal synthetic file) is only feasible if we have a sustained strategy to manage the risk of disclosure that could result from such a link.
+Although extraordinary steps have been taken thus far to reduce the risk of disclosure, a one in five sample of the swapped records further reduces the risk of disclosure from matching records from all cycles of the survey.

-The re-weighting of the synthetic file represents an extraordinary effort to try to balance the effect of the original disproportional sampling scheme on the swapped information.
-Although some weighted estimates will look very similar to those produced from the master file, other variables will not be as fortunate.
+The re-weighting of the synthetic file represents an effort to try to balance the effect of the original disproportional sampling scheme on the swapped information.
+Although some weighted estimates will look very similar to those produced from the master file, other variable and domain estimates will not be as close.
 By design, we have attempted to preserve some realistic aspect of the file as it relates to the true master file.
-However, users should remember that the synthetic file is not intended to produce estimates of the population despite the fact that at times the estimates may look close to the published information.
+However, users should remember that the synthetic file is not intended to produce estimates of the population despite the fact that at times the estimates may be similar to the published information.